BlackWhiteYoshi/Blazor.BrowserAPI/Blazor.BrowserAPI/ModuleManager/ModuleManager.md

 **Note**:
 Asynchronous functionalities work without the need to await the download.
 If the download has not finished yet, they will first await the download before invoking the function in the module.
+Synchronous functionalities will throw an Exception when the module is not loaded.

 <br><br />